marcoheinisch/oc-process-discovery/README.md

-# oc-process-discovery
+# OC-Process-Discovery
 A process discovery tool working on object-centric event logs extracted from SAP ERP.
 It was developed in the "Process Discovery Using Python" lab at RWTH.
 # Setup
 ## Manual setup: Python venv
-This project uses Python 3.9.13
+This project runs on Python 3.9.13
 1. Create virtual environment.
 For example with `python -m venv venv`
 2. Activate virtual environment.
 For example with `source venv/bin/activate` or `venv\Scripts\activate.ps1`
 3. Install dependencies with `pip install -r requirements.txt --use-deprecated=legacy-resolver `